apfrade/HBND_model/README.md

 **Feature calculation**

 The hbnd model was produced from the dataset above.
-One hundred and fifteen descriptors of two and lower dimensions were calculated for each molecule using the RDkit package.
+113 descriptors of two and lower dimensions were calculated for each molecule using the RDkit package.

 **Data processing / Model fitting**